StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 Why is the Travelling Salesman Problem important?
 Many reasons.

-First of all, **TSP appears everywhere in logistics**.
+First, **TSP appears everywhere in logistics**.
 Imagine you need to make multiple deliveries with a truck.
 You have packages, each of which has to go to a different place.
 What is the most time-efficient order to deliver them in and then go back to the warehouse?
 You just found the Travelling Salesman Problem.

 **TSP is also important because it is an NP-Complete problem**.
-That means in the family of NP (nondeterministic polynomial time) problems -those problems for which verification of a solution takes polynomial time, even if finding that solution is harder-, it is in the hardest category: if we found a polynomial time solution for it, then since any other NP problem can be transformed into a TSP problem (sometimes through very esoteric means, but still) in polynomial time too, we would have found a polynomial solution for all NP problems.
+That means in the family of NP (nondeterministic polynomial time) problems -those problems for which verification of a solution takes polynomial time, even if finding that solution is harder-, it is in the hardest category: if we found a polynomial time solution for it, then since any other NP problem can be transformed into a TSP problem (sometimes through esoteric means, but still) in polynomial time too, we would have found a polynomial solution for all NP problems.

 Finding TSP can be solved in polynomial time would prove P=NP.
 This would be huge.
 To the point of being considered one of this century's biggest questions.
 Suddenly swathes of hard problems would become easier to solve, and many new applications would open up, with multiple kinds of software becoming vastly more efficient.
 What it would do for logistics would probably contribute significantly to the world's GDP and global trade.

-But before I digress further, now that we know what TSP is, let's see how to solve it.
+Before I digress further however, now that we know what TSP is, let's see how to solve it.
 For more information, I recommend the [Wikipedia article on TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

 ## Ant Colony Optimization: Solving TSP

 There are many possible ways to solve the Travelling Salesman Problem for a given graph.
-As discussed above, there is no fast way to get the best solution for an arbitrary graph for certain, at least not without it taking a very long time.
+As discussed above, there is no fast way to get the best solution for an arbitrary graph for certain, at least not without it taking a long time.

 The trivial way to solve TSP would be to look at all the possible Hamiltonian Cycles and keep the best one.
 This would imply looking at all possible orderings of nodes, which grow factorially -O(N!)- with the number N of nodes.
 Growing factorially is much worse than growing exponentially, for any base.
 It is so bad that even parallelism would not help: since adding a single node makes the problem N times harder, each extra node in the graph would require we grow the infrastructure superexponentially just to keep up.
 This would be extremely inefficient.